GitHub Next Logo

 The security vulnerability was found by a CodeQL analysis that automatically runs after a push to the PR.
 This is a severe issue and even the corresponding CWE numbers are displayed.

-While this kind of automated feedback is important to eliminate potential security vulnerabilities, it is only really helpful if it comes in a timely manner.
+While this kind of automated feedback is important to prevent accidentally introducing security vulnerabilities, it is only really helpful if it comes in a timely manner.
 Analysis results should ideally be available within (at most) a minute or two after a code change, otherwise developers may switch context and start working on something else, which quickly decreases the usefulness of the automated analysis.

 If we investigate the logs, we can see that the analysis took around 6 minutes on the code base: